What Is Accessibility and Why It's Important?

 Let’s talk about INTERNET.
 It is a crucial part of our daily lives, serving as a gateway to information, communication, and opportunities in our interconnected world.

-However, it's important to understand that not everyone experiences the Internet in the same way.
-Users have diverse needs, preferences, and abilities, and it's critical to accommodate this variety to ensure that our content is accessible to all.
+However, it’s important to understand that not everyone experiences the Internet in the same way.
+Users have diverse needs, preferences, and abilities, and it’s critical to accommodate this variety to ensure that our content is accessible to all.
+Assistive technology plays a vital role in ensuring accessibility for individuals with disabilities, enabling them to navigate digital and physical environments more effectively and promoting inclusivity and independence.

-What exactly does accessibility stand for?
+What exactly does digital accessibility stand for?

 Accessibility is about creating an inclusive and easy-to-navigate environment for everyone, regardless of their abilities.
 This involves the removal of barriers.
 Prioritizing accessibility makes digital platforms more user-friendly, enabling people with disabilities to actively engage in everyday activities.